Linear models: Interpretation of point estimates

 \(y = 2.468 + 0.949 \times 1 = 3.417\)

-We can interpret the data in three steps.
+We can interpret the data in five ways (sometimes incrementally).
 Going through these three steps become increasingly important as we move on to non-linear effects.
 In linear regression, this is the case when we recode the predictors to be curvilinear or have interactions.
 In GLMs, all effects are non-linear.

 mod2 <- lm(LocalAssistants ~